meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 |agrofelis_logo_white_web.svg|The scalable vector graphic logo of the project |
 |jquery.min.js|minified js library dependency [JQuery](https://jquery.com/) |

-Special care has been devoted so the setup and code is very lightweight, clean and straightforward in order to be easily modifiable assisting the rapid prototyping.
+Special care has been devoted so the setup and code is very lightweight, clean and straightforward in order to be easily modifiable, assisting the rapid prototyping.

 ### Unificator